 The 9 days Northern Circuit Route is one of the easiest routes on Mount Kilimanjaro.
 It is a recently introduced route that gives climbers enough time to acclimatize as well as enjoy the beautiful scenery that it offers.
 If you have enough time on your hands and are not on a tight budget this route will take you to the peak of Mount Kilimanjaro with ease.

-Boasting a high summit success rate, the rarely visited northern slopes of Kilimanjaro will reward you with beautiful 360 degrees of panoramic views.
+Boasting a high summit success rate, the rarely-visited northern slopes of Kilimanjaro will reward you with beautiful 360-degree panoramic views.
 The 9 Days Northern Circuit route is one of the longest routes hence it takes longer to climb Kilimanjaro using this route.
 This route can be done as an 8-day itinerary or a 9-day itinerary which we strongly recommend.

 • Location: Just like the Lemosho route, the starting point at the Londorosi Gate is located on the western side of the mountain.